okjason-source/video-prompt-generator/README.md

-# Professional Video Production Prompt Generator
+# Short Video Production Prompt Generator

-Transform your video ideas into world-class, detailed production prompts using AI-powered assistance.
-Perfect for directors, cinematographers, producers, and content creators working across all genres.
+Transform your video ideas into detailed production prompts using LLM-powered assistance.
+Professional and Comedy Mode to create different types of videos based on your idea prompt.

 ## 🚀 Quick Start

-### Option 1: Launcher (Easiest CLI Experience)

-1. Run the launcher: `python video_prompt_launcher.py`
-2. Choose your mode:
-   - **Professional Mode** - World-class video production prompts
-   - **Comedy Mode** - Absurdly hilarious, high-energy prompts
-3. Follow the prompts to generate your video production brief

-### Option 2: Web Interface (Recommended - Most User-Friendly!)
+## Web Interface

 1. Open `video-prompt-generator.html` in your browser
 2. **Choose your Generator Mode:**